 Beware of Scams

 Sadly, there are criminals who see your misfortune as an opportunity to gain money.
-Avoid posting the reward amount on signs and fliers, and do not give out your full name or address.
+Avoid posting the reward amount on signs and flyers, and do not give out your full name or address.
 If you receive a tip about your lost dog, do not send money until you have your dog back in your arms.
 Never go alone to pick up your dog from a stranger.
 Bring along one or more friends, and tell others where you are going.

 Don't Lose Hope

 - Leave fresh food and water outside your home along with a dog bed and shelter if possible.
-If your dog is still nearby, it might attract him back.

 - Periodically visit the locations of signs and flyers to see if they need to be replaced.